share-with-me/dash_board1/README.md

 8. In your browser, type 0.0.0.0:8080 <br/><br/>

 This repo also contains Dashboard3:<br/>
 It makes use of dc.js and crossfilter.js to visualise the json data.
 To run it, simply download the files and run the visualise.html file.
 It does not require any server running.
+A video of the demonstration for dashboard3 can be found <a href = "https://drive.google.com/open?id=0BwrSYlOsMCyWMGxRYllfeEgxWDQ">here </a>.